-Designing is My Hobby, I’m Continuously Improving My Skills,
+Designing is My Skill, I’m Continuously Improving My Skills,

-Here are my design-as-a-hobby implementations.
+Here are my design implementations.
 Every example regarding buildings below, I have built personally or paid to have built.
 Perhaps an idea may inspire you.

 Building Energy Efficiency

 - Replaced a standard, minimally effective 1 inch air filter with a 4 inch high efficiency filter system for cleaner air quality and once per year replacement.

 - Hot shower water in less than 10 seconds, really.
 No need for tediously capturing water in buckets.
 Details soon.

 - Replaced an 80% efficient heating system with a 95+% efficient system.
 Moved from under home tight crawlspace air delivery to attic ductwork and delivery.
 The unit is now in the garage for noise reduction and ease of service.
 The previous floor location in garage now has a utility sink.

 - Water saving lawn replacement, use wood chips: Replace your lawn with wood chips from local arbor company.
 Chips and delivery are free.